-Research from the University of Waterloo showed that 67% of Canadian children in an IPP had a vision problem that hindered their ability to stay focus with near work.
+Research from the University of Waterloo showed that 67% of Canadian children in an IPP had a vision problem that hindered their ability to stay focused with near work.
 Because 80% of learning is visual, it is important that children who have learning disabilities or have developmental delays (ie. Dyslexia, Autistic Spectrum Disorder) receive a visual skills, visual-motor and/or visual perceptual assessment by a developmental optometrist.

-- Crossed Eye (Strabismus) or Lazy Eye (Amblyopia): These conditions result in poor eye-sight, double vision and/or reduce depth perception.
+- Crossed Eye (Strabismus) or Lazy Eye (Amblyopia): These conditions result in poor eye-sight, double vision and/or reduced depth perception.
 In certain cases, vision therapy is an effective alternative to eye surgery.
 Vision therapy is also important in helping post-surgical patients develop functional vision and depth perception.

-- Traumatic Brain Injuries: Patients who had concussions, strokes or been in motor vehicle accidents often experience balance problems, dizziness, eyestrain, reduced ability to read efficiently, double vision and/or visual memory problems.
+- Traumatic Brain Injuries: Patients who have had concussions, strokes or have been in motor vehicle accidents often experience balance problems, dizziness, eyestrain, reduced ability to read efficiently, double vision and/or visual memory problems.
 Neuro-visual rehabilitation can provide lifelong change in overall performance, comfort and quality of life.